 Before one can deduce from this reasoning that NNP is a good measure of social welfare, many obstacles have to be taken into consideration.
 They fall under two headings.
-First, (11) is not the usual notion of NNP from national accounts.
-Second, (11) need not be a good measure of social welfare, even assuming a representative agent, as is typically done in this literature.
+First, (15) is not the usual notion of NNP from national accounts.
+Second, (15) need not be a good measure of social welfare, even assuming a representative agent, as is typically done in this literature.

-The formula in (11) does not correspond to standard NNP, and is hard to estimate in practice, because the accounting prices are not market prices unless the path is a market equilibrium in which an infinitely-lived representative agent maximizes a utility function that is ordinally equivalent to the discounted sum defining $V(\Omega_t)$.
-When the market equilibrium is not efficient, because for instance the depletion of natural resources involves a tragedy of the commons between different agents, or because the environment involves external effects, the market prices are not reliable indicators for the estimation of accounting prices.18 Valuing natural resources may be rather difficult, and valuing S_t may be even harder: this fancy stock variable is important in the example in order to show that NNP should not only incorporate natural resources but also any other stock variable which influences future consumption prospects.
+The formula in (15) does not correspond to standard NNP, and is hard to estimate in practice, because the stock S_t encompasses much more than physical capital, and because accounting prices are not market prices unless, as assumed in Weitzman's results, there is a complete set of markets and the path is a market equilibrium in which an infinitely-lived representative agent maximizes a utility function that is ordinally equivalent to the discounted sum defining $Z(S_t)$.
+When this is not the case, in particular when the market equilibrium is not efficient, because for instance the depletion of natural resources involves a tragedy of the commons between different agents, or because the environment involves external effects, the market prices are not reliable indicators for the estimation of accounting prices.23 Valuing natural resources may be rather difficult, and valuing other stock variables such as technological knowledge or social capital may be even harder.
+It already appears very demanding that S_t should not only incorporate natural resources but also any other stock variable which influences future consumption prospects.
+But measuring quantities is the easiest part of the exercise.
+It is the evaluation of accounting prices p_t which bears the whole load of "futurity" that Samuelson found daunting and that has not